UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN.md

 8. Click the deployment notification for the deployment to view details of the deployment of the virtual network.

-9. When the deployment is finished, the notification wil change to **Deployment succeeded**.
+9. When the deployment is finished, the notification will change to **Deployment succeeded**.

 10. After your virtual network has deployed, you can view it by clicking **All services** in the favourites panel, then selecting **Virtual networks** under the networking section.